msdrigg/cosmic-monitor-positiond/Readme.md

 1. Clone the repo
 2. Run `./install.sh` (or `./install.sh --no-autodetect` to not support monitor autodetect)

 This will build the project and install a user-level systemctl file that runs on login to keep our idle-monitor alive.
 This idle monitor will detect idle or screen changes and then try to re-position them according to your saved configuration.
-It will also install the cosmic-monitor-hack binary in ~/.local/bin
+It will also install the cosmic-monitor-positiond binary in ~/.local/bin

 ## Usage

 **Changing your saved position**

-- If you get another monitor or you want to change your default setup, you can save it by running `~/.local/bin/cosmic-monitor-hack save`
+- If you get another monitor or you want to change your default setup, you can save it by running `~/.local/bin/cosmic-monitor-positiond save`

 **Uninsatlling**